davidcraft/SimKern/README.md

 Number of genomes to create:
-This value (sometimes referred to as K) is the number of permutations to run on the SIM0 master file.
+This value (referred to as K) is the number of permutations to run on the SIM0 master file.

 Existing output folder: